Lapin0t/grothendieck-cern/english.md

 mathematician myself and it would have pleased me to know that my mathematical knowledge could be used for something socially positive.
-However in the two years I've been trying to understand a little bit about the course society is taking, the possibilities we have to act favorably on this course -- in particular the possibilities we have to enable the survival of the human species and to enable life to evolve in a way that's worth living, that's worth surviving -- my knowledge as a scientist hasn't served me once.
+However in the two years I've been trying to understand a little bit about the course society is taking, the possibilities we have to act favorably on this course---in particular the possibilities we have to enable the survival of the human species and to enable life to evolve in a way that's worth living, that's worth surviving---my knowledge as a scientist hasn't served me once.

 The only point on which my training as a mathematician served me was not so much my training as a mathematician as such, nor my name as a mathematician, it